bitsofcotton/bitsofcotton/README-shadow.md

 * * authority they (seldom but not the none) can spoil some type of the
 * * persons.).

-However, we continue on this repository until we find clear evidence of harassements.
+However, we continue on this repository until we find clear evidence of harassements either if ever exists.